-Each year the Office of Inspector General (OIG) audits the rate reconciliations of a limited number of carriers.
-The Office of Actuaries (OA) uses these audit results in setting the final rates.
-The OIG will conduct no subsequent audits of that year's rates for these plans.
+Each year the Office of Inspector General (OIG) audits the rate reconciliations of some carriers.
+The Office of Actuaries (OA) uses the audit results to set the final rates.
+The OIG will not conduct subsequent audits of that year's rates for these plans.

-Once the rates are finalized, however, OPM will permit no changes to the rates, and will accept no new or additional information from the carrier intended to change the audit results or final rates.
+Once the rates are finalized, however, OPM will not change the rates, or accept new or additional information from the carrier to change the audit results or final rates.
 The OIG's auditor will inform the carrier of the audit results before the rates are finalized, and the OA will discuss the results with the carrier.
-Therefore, it is the carrier's responsibility to inform the OA of any disagreement you have with the audit results and/or final rates before the OA finalizes the rates.
+Therefore, it is the carrier's responsibility to inform the OA of any disagreement you have with the RRA results and/or final rates before they are finalized.